mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 * SHODAN-ALERT-ID, SHODAN-ALERT-NAME, SHODAN-ALERT-TRIGGER (headers)
 * Hostname, IP Address, Port (body)

-Reason for the simplicity is that at the moment I don't have enough time to learn some things about Logic Apps that are yet unfamiliar for me.
+Reason for the simplicity is that at the moment I don't have enough time to learn certain things about Logic Apps that are still unfamiliar for me.
 For example I am unsure on the best way to combine the header and post data, instead of creating individual variables via two different methods.

 Another problem I faced is that the Webhook request does not have Content-Type set to JSON, which is something that Logic App expects.
 This gave me some trouble when I tried to parse the full body schema in a cleaner way.